-Ambassador Robert A. Wood serves as the U.S. Representative to the Conference on Disarmament and as U.S. Special Representative for Biological and Toxin Weapons Convention (BWC) Issues.
+Ambassador Robert A. Wood serves as the U.S. Permanent Representative to the Conference on Disarmament and as U.S. Special Representative for Biological and Toxin Weapons Convention (BWC) Issues.
 He was confirmed by the United States Senate on July 15, 2014.
+Ambassador Wood also serves as U.S. Commissioner for the New START Treaty’s Bilateral Consultative Commission (BCC).

 Ambassador Wood previously served as Deputy Chief of Mission at the U.S. Mission to the European Union from August 2013 to July 2014.
 Before his service in Brussels, Ambassador Wood was the Deputy U.S. Permanent Representative to the International Organizations in Vienna, Austria from 2010 to July 2013.
 From July 2008 to January 2010, he was the State Department’s Deputy Spokesman and Deputy Assistant Secretary for Public Affairs.
 During the first six months of the Obama Administration he served as Acting Assistant Secretary of State for Public Affairs and Acting State Department Spokesman.